Smileybob72801/NumericTypeSuggestor/README.md

 🌐 Cross-Platform Support: Plan to expand the application for cross-platform use with .NET MAUI.

 📊 Visual Range Indicators: Add graphical representations of ranges for better visual feedback.

+This application was developed as part of an assignment for a course led by Krystyna Ślusarczyk.
+While the course provided the foundational knowledge, the solution was independently developed based on the provided requirements.